sonph/onehalf/README.md

     colorscheme onehalflight
     let g:airline_theme='onehalfdark'

-Or if using lightline, set `g:lightline.colorscheme`:
+Or if you are using lightline, set `g:lightline.colorscheme`:

     let g:lightline.colorscheme='onehalfdark'